-- Section A: 20 marks Multiple choice questions on course content - Section B: 80 marks 5 questions varying between long and short answer questions.
+• Section A: 20 marks - Multiple choice questions on course content

+• Section B: 80 marks - 5 questions varying between long and short answer questions.

-Food Preparation and Nutrition can be a stepping stone to a number of rewarding careers & also those directly linked with the food industry.
+Food Preparation and Nutrition can be a stepping stone to a number of rewarding careers both directly linked with the food industry or out of the industry completely.
 It can also help to support applications to a wide range of further education courses such as Food Science, Product Development, Food and Nutrition, Sports Science, Midwifery and Nursing, Medicine, Dietetics, Catering and Hospitality, Food Journalism and PR, Food Styling and Photography, Food Retail, Environmental Health and The Food Standards Agency.
-It is a good contrast to have alongside other 100% exam based subjects.
+It is a good contrast to have alongside other 100% written exam based subjects.